mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - Execute an insert into the test collection of a ``{test: 1}`` document.
 - Verify that the insert failed with an operation failure with 11600 code.
+- Execute an insert into the test collection of a ``{test: 1}`` document and verify that it succeeds.
 - Verify that no new connections have been created following the instructions in section `How to verify the connection pool has not been cleared`_